jktestaccount/BreakingBadDemo/README.md

 # BreakingBadDemo

-Uses CocoaPods so run "pod install" on first use
+Uses CocoaPods to run "pod install" on first use